On This Page

 Ferrari World

-Home to Formula Rossa, the world's fastest roller coaster reaching 240 km/h in 4.9 seconds.
+Home to Formula Rossa, one of the world's fastest roller coasters reaching 240 km/h in 4.9 seconds.
 Located on Yas Island.
-Entry around AED 345/$92 book online for discounts.
-Allow full day.
+Entry is typically about $93 / AED 342 for a 1-day ticket (prices vary by date/offers).
+Allow a full day.
 Go midweek to avoid weekend crowds.
 Over 40 rides and attractions.
-Adjacent to Yas Marina Circuit where F1 races happen in November.
+Adjacent to Yas Marina Circuit where F1 races happen in late November or early December.

 Desert Safari Experience

 Evening desert safari includes dune bashing in 4x4s, camel rides, sandboarding, and traditional Bedouin camp dinner under stars.
-Most tours around AED 200-300/$54–$81 per person, 6-7 hours with hotel pickup.
+Most tours around $59–$88 / AED 216–AED 324 per person, 6-7 hours with hotel pickup.
 Book through reputable operators.
 Best October-March when temperatures are pleasant.
 Sunset timing perfect for photography.
 Try traditional henna, shisha, and watch belly dancing performances.

 Yas Marina Circuit

-Formula 1 circuit hosting Abu Dhabi Grand Prix each November.
-Offers driving experiences year-round—drive supercars or karting from AED 495.
-Track tours and behind-the-scenes experiences available.
+Formula 1 circuit hosting Abu Dhabi Grand Prix in late November or early December.
+Offers experiences year-round—karting is around $33 / AED 121 per adult session.
+Passenger rides and driving experiences typically start well above $118 / AED 433 (often a few hundred euros for premium options).
+Venue tours are also available.
 Yas Island also features Warner Bros World and Yas Waterworld theme parks nearby for full-day entertainment.

 Local Experiences